fbeneventi/examon-docs-mkd/docs/Introduction.md

 ### Examon-client

-Examon-client is a python package that provides a uniform interface for accessing and analyzing data stored in the ExaMon database.
+Examon-client is a Python package that provides a uniform interface for accessing and analyzing data stored in the ExaMon database.
 This client enables querying of metrics from the database through a pluggable interface.
 In the current implementation, the client uses the KairosDB REST API to retrieve data.

-Examon-client provides a SQL-like query language for ease of use, allowing users to retrieve data in a simple and intuitive way.
-The client is designed to work seamlessly with ExaMon's storage architecture, which is based on Cassandra and KairosDB.
+Examon-client provides a SQL-like query language for ease of use, allowing users to retrieve data simply and intuitively.
+The client is designed to work seamlessly with ExaMon's storage architecture, currently based on Cassandra and KairosDB.

 With Examon-client, ExaMon data can be accessed locally using the Pandas interface or in a distributed fashion using Apache Spark or Dask.
 This makes it possible to handle heavy workloads efficiently and effectively.